shahednasser/medusa-marketplace/README.md

 Plugin to add a marketplace to Medusa.
 It is built using [Meduse Extender](https://github.com/adrien2p/medusa-extender).

+> This plugin is currently only compatible witb Medusa v1.3.3 and Medusa Extender v1.7.2

 ## Features

 1. Link users to stores.